-Specifically, the Corporation uses three standard deviations to consider a confidence level over 99% under the normal distribution's assumption.
+Specifically, the Corporation uses a volatility estimator as described below and three standard deviations to consider a confidence level over 99% under the Nnormal distribution's or the Student's t-distribution assumption.
 The Corporation also considers a variable number of days as an acceptable liquidation period.
-The Initial Margin amount is calculated using the historical volatility of the daily price returns of the Underlying Interests for Options contracts, the daily price returns of the futures prices for Futures contracts and the yield-to-maturity (YTM) daily variation of the on-the-run security for Fixed Income Transactions.
+The Initial Margin amount is calculated using the historical volatility of the daily price returns of the Underlying Interests for Options contracts, the daily price returns of the Ffutures prices for Futures contracts and the yield-to-maturity (YTM) daily variation of the onthe-run security for Fixed Income Transactions.
 The historical volatility, combined with the liquidation period and the confidence level gives the Margin Interval (MI) as described below.